• ICT

-This will be a result of maintaining the maximum distance of 100m between IP devices as recommended in the IEEE802 standard.
-It has to do with managing voltage drop along the transmission line and communication efficiency in terms of speed.
+1. Connecting a camera or network of cameras located beyond 100m to the NVR PoE port: this will be a result of maintaining the maximum distance of 100m between IP devices as recommended in the IEEE802 standard that has to do with managing voltage drop along the transmission line and communication efficiency in terms of speed.

 Whether you come across the first problem or the second issue as I did, solving it will require basic but important knowledge about the NVR LAN and PoE ports.
 The LAN port is a Gigabit Ethernet port, while the PoE ports are Megabit – Mbps Ethernet ports.
 So, when extending any of the PoE ports, you must ensure the connected cameras’ effective bandwidth (with the desired decoding/compression setting).
 It must be within the rated bandwidth of the PoE ports of the NVR you are working with.
 The LAN port has an IP address for the external connection with the NVR (IPv4 or IPv6).
 However, the NVR has an internal IP address for connecting with devices connected to its PoE ports.
 All devices connected to the NVR through the PoE ports must be in the same subnet mask with the internal IP address.